-This draft of the regulations deletes language in paragraph (a) specifying what portions of the Covered Material Category (CMC) List should be reviewed and, "if necessary," updated.
-Furthermore, the draft adds language to the beginning of paragraph (b) and deletes the sentence stating, "For example, the Department shall update the list if the list, as updated, would more accurately or completely reflect how distinct material types and forms are collected or processed separately or would accurately account for novel material types and forms."
+A prior draft of the regulations deleted language in paragraph (a) specifying what portions of the Covered Material Category (CMC) List should be reviewed and, "if necessary," updated.
+Furthermore, a prior draft added language to the beginning of paragraph (b) and deleted the sentence stating, "For example, the Department shall update the list if the list, as updated, would more accurately or completely reflect how distinct material types and forms are collected or processed separately or would accurately account for novel material types and forms."
 AMERIPEN is concerned that removal of this language will restrict the Department's authority to make updates to the CMC List when there is significant new information about recycling that would substantively modify characterizations in the List.
 The Department should make timely updates to the recycling and composting designations in the CMC List to reflect changing and, under SB 54, improving recycling conditions.
-Furthermore, Public Resources Code Section 42355.51(d)(1)(B)(iii) authorizes CalRecycle to "publish additional information that was not available at the time of the most recent periodic material characterization study regarding the appropriate characterization of material types and forms."
-AMERIPEN therefore requests the Department undo the changes proposed in paragraphs (a) and (b) of this section.
+Furthermore, PRC section 42355.51(d)(1)(B)(iii) authorizes CalRecycle to "publish additional information that was not available at the time of the most recent periodic material characterization study regarding the appropriate characterization of material types and forms."
+AMERIPEN therefore requests the Department undo the changes previously made in paragraphs (a) and (b) of this section in the December 2024 draft.
+Alternatively for paragraph (b), AMERIPEN recommends the Department add a final sentence stating, "At a minimum, the Department shall update the list twice annually if new information and changed circumstances warrant it."